crestamr/skillforge-ai/docs/EXECUTION_PLAN.md

     * Data migration and backup restoration tests Include test fixtures, factories for test data generation, and comprehensive CI integration."

-* "Create detailed API documentation using OpenAPI/Swagger for all SkillForge AI backend endpoints including:
+* ✅ **COMPLETED** "Create detailed API documentation using OpenAPI/Swagger for all SkillForge AI backend endpoints including:
     * Authentication and authorization requirements
     * Request parameters with validation rules and examples
     * Response schemas with examples for success and error cases